ghoulmann/cs-curriculum/preface.rst

 * Can critically evaluate and apply information technology (including new or unfamiliar technologies) responsibily, collaboratively, and effectively to solve problems
 * Can analyze problems in computational terms, and have repeated practical experience of writing computer programs in order to solve them
 * Can understand and apply the fundamental principles of computer science, including logic, algrorithms, data representation, and networks
-* Can criticallly articulate the individual, cultural, and societal impacts of digital technology and know how to stay safe, exploit opportunities, and manage risks (*Draft ICT Programme of Study*)
+* Can critically articulate the individual, cultural, and societal impacts of digital technology and know how to stay safe, exploit opportunities, and manage risks (*Draft ICT Programme of Study*)

 Rationale
 =========